cosmos/gravity-bridge/orchestrator/gorc/README.md

 The `keys` command takes the following argument/flags;

 - name: The key name.
-- bip39-mnemonic: Mnemonic seed for generating deterministic keys
+- bip39-mnemonic: Mnemonic seed for generating deterministic keys.
 - private-key: Ethereum private key.

 **orchestrator:** To start the orchestrator, run the command below: